frictionlessdata/tableschema-java/README.md

 Casting a value will check the value is of the expected type, is in the correct format, and complies with any constraints imposed in the descriptor.

-Value that can't be cast will raise an InvalidCastException.
+Value that can't be cast will raise an `InvalidCastException`.

-By default, casting a value that does not meet the constraints will raise a ConstraintsException.
-Constraints can be ignored with by setting a boolean flag to true:
+By default, casting a value that does not meet the constraints will raise a `ConstraintsException`.
+Constraints can be ignored with by setting a boolean flag to false:

 ```java
 // Define constraint limiting String length between 30 and 40 characters: